MikeyPenny/swapi_challenge/README.md

 After cloning this repository run `npm install` to download and install the dependencies for this project.

 Then you can run `npm start` to start the app.
-This app was bootstraped with create-react-app you can see more detail below.
+This app was bootstraped with create-react-app you can see more details below.

 ## Tech debts and improvements